 Dr. Murthy’s presentation also reminded us that other nations put a higher percentage of their health care dollars into prevention, live with less disease and pain, and even live a little longer because of it.
 We have started down that road with the Public Health and Prevention Fund under Obamacare and early results are promising.
 But Republicans in Congress have made it enemy #1 and are determined to return us to days of solely treating disease, while ignoring proven strategies to prevent it.
 More money to drug companies… less health for us.

 A lot of discussion here is about built environment and access to services.
-We know that you are more likely to be physically healthy if you live in a community where your needs are met.
-In other words, social and emotional wellbeing — as Dr. Murthy mentioned — are directly connected to physical health.
+We know that a person is more likely to be physically healthy if they live in a community where their needs are met.
+In other words, social and emotional wellbeing, as Dr. Murthy mentioned, are directly connected to physical health.

 One of the closing sessions really captured our attention.
 It was about Pilinahā and the connections framework, born out of a collaboration between KKV and Islander Institute.
-The framework — based on connections to place, others, past, and our better self — helps a community through health talk story sessions to take advantage of opportunities and address challenges specific to health.
+The framework — based on connections to place, others, past, and our better self — uses ‘talk story’ sessions to help communities address challenges specific to health.

-A gentleman in the audience asked “when applying Pilinahā, has there been conflict in clinical settings?”
+A gentleman in the audience asked, “when applying Pilinahā, has there been conflict in clinical settings?”
 Puni Jackson, from KKV, responded that when you approach conflict with fear, you’re going to struggle to compromise or find a solution.
 When you approach conflict with love, compromise is possible and solutions present themselves.
-We love this!
+We agree wholeheartedly!

 Listening to these experts and hallway discussions is firing us up.
 And it’s reassuring to have this reminder that we are never fighting alone!